 RON STARR About His Work:

 " My work is not about photographing what I see, but rather listening to what is humming just below the surface.
-Although I work with a camera, I often feel like an archeologist on a dig making discoveries, but unable to decode the secrets.
+Working with a camera, I often feel like an archeologist on a dig making discoveries, but unable to decode the secrets.
 It is this lingering on the brink of understanding that keeps me engaged and always intrigued."

 Prints In Collections: